-After treatment, water is pumped to two storage tanks at high elevations in the Borough so as to maintain water pressure and use gravity for distribution downhill.
-The tank at Observatory Place holds a million gallons, and 200,000 gallons can go in the tank above East Highland Avenue and the Eastpoint Shopping Center.
+After treatment, water is pumped to two storage tanks at high elevations in the Borough so as to maintain water pressure and use gravity feed for distribution downhill.
+The tank at Observatory Place holds one million gallons, and 200,000 gallons can go in the tank above East Highland Avenue and the Eastpoint Shopping Center.
 This is about a two-day supply in summer and a three-day supply in the winter.
-If an emergency ever cut off the supply, service could be provided by a connection at neighboring Leonardo in Middletown Township with the New Jersey American Water Company.
+If an emergency ever cut off the main supply, service could be provided by a cross-connection with the New Jersey American Water Company water system in neighboring Leondardo in Middletown Township.

-The distribution system needs constant maintenance and is regularly upgraded; perhaps a fourth of it is over 100 years old.
-Eight-inch pipes have replaced all two-inch and many four-inch ones to expand flow volume.
-Annual flushing scours out the pipes.
-Over 200 hydrants provide fire protection.
+The distribution system needs constant maintenance and is regularly upgraded; perhaps a fourth of the system is over 100 years old.
+Eight-inch pipes have replaced all two-inch and many four-inch original pipes to expand flow volume.
+The mandated annual flushing scours dirt, rust, scale and other debris from the underground pipes.
+Over 200 hydrants provide fire protection throughout the Borough.